HusseinGuevara/React-The-Movie-Database-Clone/README.md

 ## Features
 * One can search for any movie or tv that is availble in the datebase
-* Upon finding movie i have included trailers, bloopers
+* Upon finding movie I have included trailers, bloopers
 * Can find similiar movies/tvshows when looking at individual movies/tvshows
 * One can also search for actors/actress